Brenthia caelicola

 Brenthia caelicola is a species of moth of the family Choreutidae.
 It was described by Edward Meyrick in 1910.
 It is found on the Kai Islands of Indonesia.

 This species has a wingspan of 11–12 mm.
 The forewings are dark bronzy-fuscous with a straight thick transverse streak of whitish irroration at one-third and a similar thicker streak at two-thirds, but terminated above by an oblique streak of violet-golden-metallic irroration from the middle of the costa.
 The space between these irregularly marked with whitish irroration, and with a transverse-oval discal spot outlined with white.

 There is a moderately broad blackish terminal fascia, edged with whitish irroration anteriorly, nearly divided into three spots by streaks of ground-colour from the anterior edge, the lowest spot largest, and marked just before the termen with an irregular series of seven partially connected violet-golden-metallic dots.
-The hindwings are dark fuscous with an oval white spot in the middle of the disc and a brilliant deep blue elongate spot beneath the costa beyond the middle, and a similar transverse streak before the apex, as well as a white transverse streak before the central third of the termen, its lower extremity resting on the termen.
+The hindwings are dark fuscous with an oval white spot in the middle of the disc and a deep blue elongate spot beneath the costa beyond the middle.
+There is a similar transverse streak before the apex, as well as a white transverse streak before the central third of the termen, its lower extremity resting on the termen.